python/devguide/getting-started/quick-reference.rst

 Create pull requests
 --------------------

-Create pull bequests on GitHub from your branches, on your fork, and make sure to put the relevant issue number in ``gh-NNNNNN``` format in the pull request title.
+Create pull requests on GitHub from your branches, on your fork, and make sure to put the relevant issue number in ``gh-NNNNNN``` format in the pull request title.
 For example: